pbnath/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 done
 ```

-Copy the appropriate `admin.kubeconfig`, `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller instance:
+Copy the appropriate `admin.kubeconfig`, `kube-controller-manager` and `kube-scheduler` kubeconfig files to each master instance:

 ```
 for instance in master-1 master-2; do